Chicago woman fears for family in Lebanon amid continued Israeli attacks

 United Nations Secretary-General António Guterres has called for an immediate ceasefire in Lebanon, after more than 80 countries condemned "persistent attacks" in Lebanon and the killings of U.N. peacekeepers there.
 The U.S. was not on the list of signatories in the statement.

-Speaking from Chicago about her family in Lebanon, Sahar Ditka said her relatives there are terrified.
+Speaking from Chicago about her family in Lebanon, Sahar Dika said her relatives there are terrified.

 "I mean, they're scared.
 Getting bombed 100 times in 10 minutes is terrifying," she said.